jelford/jelford.github.io/src/drafts/by-any-other-name.md

 corresponding names like you'd find the in C header files, and even gives us the text description for errors.
 Helpful, right?

-So, what's happening in this snippet is that the shared lib is opened, read, mapped into memory (notice `PROT_EXEC` - which maps the libraries into _executable_ memory, which is what we need if we're going to run code from them!), then closed.
-This is the first of many shared libs that get loaded at the start of the process - I'll omit the housekeeping for the rest:
+So, what's happening in this snippet is that a shared library (`libdl` in this case) is opened, read, mapped into memory (notice `PROT_EXEC` - which maps the libraries into _executable_ memory, which is what we need if we're going to run code from them!), then closed.
+This is the first of many shared libs that get loaded at the start of the process.
+The whole process is easy to recognize in the trace once you know what's going on, so, but I'll spare you the housekeeping for the rest:

 ```
 139893 openat(AT_FDCWD, "/lib64/libpthread.so.0", O_RDONLY|O_CLOEXEC) = 3